naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/02_development_environment.md

 When we run your image, there will be a 1 TB disk.

 At this point the machine setup is configured, and the right side of the page should show you the estimated monthly cost of your configuration.
+Remember to stop your instance when it's not in use to avoid unnecessary charges.

 Hit "Deploy" at the bottom to create your image.